Follow Coach Diaz on Twitter

-Manny Diaz, a nine-year veteran defensive coordinator who spearheaded Louisiana Tech into one of the nation’s elite units in 2014, was named defensive coordinator at Mississippi State, head coach Dan Mullen announced January 5, 2015.
+Manny Diaz, a nine-year veteran defensive coordinator who spearheaded Louisiana Tech into one of the nation’s elite units in 2014, makes his triumphant return to Starkville in 2015.

 Diaz brings an impressive resume to Starkville that includes over 15 years of collegiate experience and 13 bowl appearances.
 In addition to resurrecting Louisiana Tech this past season, the 40-year-old was the leader of one of the all-time great defenses in Mississippi State history.

-As defensive coordinator of the Bulldogs in 2010, he coached 10 players who eventually signed NFL contracts, including six of which are in the 2015 NFL Playoffs.
+As defensive coordinator of the Bulldogs in 2010, he coached 10 players who eventually signed NFL contracts, including six who were in the 2015 NFL Playoffs.
 All four of the former MSU linebackers currently on NFL rosters were coached by Diaz.

 Diaz’ one season in Ruston was felt in a big way, mainly by opposing teams’ offenses.
 In 2014, Louisiana Tech led the nation in turnovers gained (40) with 15 fumble recoveries and 25 interceptions.
 The Bulldogs also managed to force at least three turnovers in eight of their 14 games played.
 Diaz led Tech to nine top 25 defensive rankings nationally.